 But even if people’s incomes and net worth were static, meaning that individuals never moved from lower to higher categories or vice-versa, the use of these data would still be problematic.

 Consider, for instance, the case of a private entrepreneur who owns a manufacturing business.
 Let’s say that he is a multimillionaire, but all of his wealth is in the value of the factory he owns, or the machinery in that factory.
 What if he takes little or no salary while he struggles to make his business a success?
 Is he still rich?
 It depends on what data you use.
 If you use income to make that judgment – as those calling for intervention do – you would say that he is poor because his income is at the bottom end of the earnings scale.
-If, on the other hand, you use net wealth as your standard, you would classify him as rich because of his high net worth.
-Statistical analysis of the sort we have been discussing solve this dilemma by counting him twice, once as poor, the other as rich, depending on which case they are trying to make.
+If, on the other hand, you use wealth as your standard, you would classify him as rich because of his high net worth.
+Statistical analyses of the sort we have been discussing solve this dilemma by counting him twice, once as poor, the other as rich, depending on which case they are trying to make.

 A similar problem arises when trying to categorize those who don’t work, living instead off of their accumulated savings, like retirees with a pension?
 These people may have no difficulty making ends meet despite having little or no actual earned income.
 Are they "rich" because of their relatively high net worth, or are they "poor" because of their low income?
 Or are they in fact both depending on what criteria you use?
 And how does this growing segment of the population impact the statistics on income inequality?